Anne Liu Kellor

 Work with me

 I love to teach and work with other writers.
 For nearly twenty years, I’ve facilitated workshops for people of all ages and experience levels, centering the voices of women, BIPOC, and other marginalized people.
 My offerings focus on creative nonfiction, memoir, and generative community-oriented workshops to help folks build and sustain a writing practice (formerly through the Hugo House in Seattle, and now mostly online through independent workshops).
 I offer uniquely tailored courses for mixed-race people, women of color, and women and non-binary writers, as well as seasonal drop-in writing and mindfulness circles or occasional collaborative workshop/fundraisers to foster courage, activism, and connection in these times.
+Both/And: Reading and Writing the Mixed Race Experience will be offered again in the summer of 2026, in its sixth incarnation, the workshop that led to the creation of the Mixed Roots anthology.

 As a facilitator, creativity coach, and developmental editor, I love working with writers from diverse backgrounds and experience levels, whether in group settings or one-on-one.
 I offer scholarships or sliding scales when possible.